Integration & setup

 Prebid Compatible

-Gateway is available as a bidder for both Prebid.js and Prebid Server and has been used in various custom wrappers created by publishers and SSPs.
+Gateway can be used as a bidder for both Prebid.js and Prebid Server, and has been incorporated into various custom wrappers created by publishers and SSPs.

 Prebid.js Bidder on Prebid Prebid Server Bidder on Prebid.org